mgely/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a french researcher currently working in the Technical University of Delft in the Netherlands (at [Steele Lab](https://steelelab.tudelft.nl/)).

-This is a place to share stuff that doesn't fit in the mold of scientific publications.

-You can expect posts about:
- - Physics, mostly quantum mechanics gravitating around the field of superconducting circuits
+Hi!
+I'm Mario Gely, a French/British researcher currently working in the Technical University of Delft in the Netherlands (at [Steele Lab](https://steelelab.tudelft.nl/)).
+This is a place to share stuff that doesn't fit in the mould of scientific publications.
+You can expect summaries of my papers or posts about physics, mostly about quantum mechanics gravitating around the field of superconducting circuits.
+But also posts about programming (mostly Python), and some music/DIY/tech projects.
- - Programming, Python based
- - Music, DIY tech-y topics